European exploration of Africa: Antiquity

 Africa is named for the Afri people who settled in the area of current-day Tunisia.
 The Roman province of Africa spanned the Mediterranean coast of what is now Libya, Tunisia, and Algeria.
 The parts of North Africa north of the Sahara were well known in antiquity.
 However, the Romans never seem to have explored the Sahara itself, or the lands South of it.

 Prior to the 2nd century BC, however, Greek geographers were unaware that the landmass then known as Libya expanded south of the Sahara, assuming that the desert bounded on the outer Ocean.
 Indeed, Alexander the Great, according to Plutarchus' Lives, considered sailing from the mouths of the Indus back to Macedonia passing south of Africa as a shortcut compared to the land route.
 Even Eratosthenes around 200 BC still assumed an extent of the landmass no further south than the Horn of Africa.

 By the Roman imperial period, the Horn of Africa was well-known to Mediterranean geographers.
 The trading post of Rhapta, described as "the last marketplace of Azania," may correspond to the coast of Tanzania.
 The Periplus of the Erythraean Sea, dated to the 1st century AD, appears to extend geographical knowledge further south, to Southeast Africa.
 Ptolemy's world map of the 2nd century is well aware that the African continent extends significantly further south than the Horn of Africa, but has no geographic detail south of the equator (it is unclear whether it is aware of the Gulf of Guinea).

 Middle Ages

 Between 859 and 861, a Viking fleet of 62 ships, led by Hastein and Björn Ironside sailed from the Loire to raid in the Mediterranean, including North Africa.

 From 1146 to 1148, the Norseman, Roger II of Sicily, established the Kingdom of Africa.

 In May 1291, the Genoese brothers, Vandino and Ugolino Vivaldi, commanded the first known expedition in search of a sea route to India around Africa, but went lost.
-A few years later, in 1312, possibly in search of the Vivaldi brothers, a fellow Genoese, Lancelotto Malocello rediscovered the Canary Islands.
+A few years later, in 1312, possibly in search of the Vivaldi brothers, a fellow Genoese, Lancelotto Malocello discovered the Canary Islands.
 Lanzarote is named after him.

-Jaume Ferrer sailed from Majorca down the West African coast to find the legendary "River of Gold" in 1346, but the outcome of his quest and his fate are unknown.
+Jaume Ferrer sailed from Mallorca down the West African coast to find the legendary "River of Gold" in 1346, but the outcome of his quest and his fate are unknown.